jerry-sky/personal-notebook/config/readme.md

 ---

+## The setup includes things as:

 ### Keyboard volume knob configuration

 The config setup script allows to copy some utility scripts that enable to override the default behaviour of Volume Media keys.
 Some keyboards have a scrollable knob that normally controls the volume.
-Because of these scripts (and properly configured keyboard shortcuts to these scripts) this volume knob can be utilised as mouse scroll wheel or volume knob.
+Because of these scripts (and properly configured keyboard shortcuts to these scripts) this volume knob can be utilized as mouse scroll wheel or volume knob.
 The *mute* button switches between `scroll` and `volume` modes.

 ---

-## Utility scripts
+### Utility scripts

 The `utility-scripts` directory contains some very specific but useful scripts that are sometimes very handy.